-Dubrovnik wasn’t on the top on my list to visit but my husband was raving about how beautiful it is so we chose Croatia/Italy as our honeymoon destination.
+Dubrovnik is a city in southern Croatia known for its city wall overlooking the Adriatic Sea.
+This city wasn’t on the top of my list to visit but my husband was raving about how beautiful it is so we chose Croatia/Italy as our honeymoon destination.
 He was so right!
 It is like no other city I’ve been to before.
 The second I walk into Old Town, I feel like I am transported back in time.
 This is probably why Game of Thrones chose this as one of their filming locations.

 There are a lot of Game of Thrones tours but here are some other things you should check out:

-The city wall was the defensive stone wall surrounding the city of Dubrovnik.
+The city wall built in the 13th century was the defensive stone wall surrounding the city of Dubrovnik.
 This is a MUST do.
 It’s a good 1 to 2-hour walk with views of Old town from every angle, Lovrijenac fortress, Adriatic Sea, and much more.
 The entrance is on the left side of the St. Saviour Church which is near the Pilate Gate.

 Cost: $200 HRK ($31.50 USD)